-This report serves as the campus security report for Starr King School for the Ministry for the academic year 2018-2019.
+This report serves as the Campus Security Report for Starr King School for the Ministry for the 2022-2023 academic year.

-At SKSM, the Operations Director has the responsibility for gathering statistics, identifying reportable crimes and providing them to the Department of Education and the public, and for the preparation of this report.
+At SKSM, the Director of Operations has the responsibility for gathering statistics, identifying reportable crimes, and providing them to the Department of Education and the public, and for the preparation of this report.
 The campus security report can be viewed on SKSM website and copies of it may be obtained from Starr King School for the Ministry.
-The information in this report comes from a variety of sources, including the City of Berkeley Police Department, City of Oakland Police Department, Mills College’s Department of Public Safety (DPS), and incidents reported to Starr King School for the Ministry, and the member schools of the consortium.
+The information in this report comes from a variety of sources, including the City of Berkeley Police Department, City of Oakland Police Department, Mills College’s Department of Public Safety (DPS), and incidents reported to Starr King School for the Ministry.

-SKSM informs students and employees annually about campus security procedures and practices thru dissemination of this report.
+SKSM informs students and employees annually about campus security procedures and practices through dissemination of this report.

 Starr King School for the Ministry does not have a campus law enforcement or safety staff.
 No employee of SKSM has, within the scope of their SKSM employment, police powers or the authority to arrest individuals.

-Since SKSM does not have its own safety staff, SKSM urges persons affiliated with the school to make use of the extensive safety resources at the City of Berkeley Police and Fire Departments and the University of California at Berkeley.
+Since SKSM does not have its own security staff, SKSM urges persons affiliated with the school to make use of local law enforcement resources.
 SKSM encourages students and employees to be responsible for their own safety and the security of others.
-You can do this by informing yourself about safety procedures and crime avoidance tips available from the City of Berkeley and the University of California.
-You may access this information at the following websites:

 Procedures to Report Criminal Activity and Emergencies

-Members of SKSM community, or any other person authorized to be present on SKSM campus, should report any suspected criminal activity or other emergency that poses a threat to life or property.
+Members of the SKSM community, or any other person authorized to be present within SKSM facilities, should report any suspected criminal activity or other emergency that poses a threat to life or property.

-- In all cases, report the accident to Kelley Gibbs, VP of Finance and Administration (email@example.com) or other senior administrator.
-You may ask the Operations Director (or, currently, the Dean of Students) for a Crime Incident Report, which is also available at https://www.sksm.edu/wp-content/uploads/2020/12/SKSM-Crime-Report-Form.pdf
+- In all cases, report the incident to Teresa Joye, Director of Operations (firstname.lastname@example.org) or other senior administrator.
+You may ask the Director of Operations for a Crime Incident Report.
+The form is also available at https://www.sksm.edu/wp-content/uploads/2020/12/SKSM-Crime-Report-Form.pdf

-- The Operations Director (currently, the Dean of Students) will work with the President of the school to ensure that all reports received are investigated and appropriate actions taken.
+- The Director of Operations will work with the President of the school to ensure that all reports received are investigated and appropriate actions taken.

-- Starr King School for the Ministry urges that all crimes be reported.
+- Starr King School for the Ministry urges its community to report all crimes.